 Appropriate attire and swimwear is also important consideration.
-Many water parks in Sacramento prohibit metal embellishments on clothing items (such as zippers, buckles, or rivets) because they can damage play or slide surfaces.
+Many water parks for kids in Sacramento prohibit metal embellishments on clothing items (such as zippers, buckles, or rivets) because they can damage play or slide surfaces.
 Parents should also remember that many parks also limit the types of fabrics permitted in or on their swim attractions.

 If you have toddlers, please remember that most water parks will require that your child wear a swim diaper.
 While most parks will not allow outside food or drink, some will.
 Again, each park is different and familiarizing yourself with the rules before heading to the park.
 Pro Tip: Know before you go.

 Looking for more things to do with kids in Sacramento?
 Sacramento offers countless opportunities for fun and beats the summer heat!
 Check out our other lists of things to do in Sacramento, or browse the Places to Go section.